masora1030/CVPR2022-Pretrained-ViT-PyTorch/README.md

 ### Pre-training with shard dataset

-You can also pre-train with your shard dataset.
-Here is an Example.
+Shard dataset is also available for accelerating IO processing.
+To make shard dataset, please refer to this repository: https://github.com/webdataset/webdataset.
+Here is an Example of training with shard dataset.

 - Example : with deit_base, pre-train ExFractalDB-21k(shard), 4 GPUs (Batch Size = 64×4 = 256)